zelphir/next-transpile-modules/README.md

 ### But...
 I really need to make it work with Lerna!

+Again, most probably a bad idea.
 You may need to tell your Webpack configuration how to properly resolve your scoped packages, as they won't be installed in your Next.js directory, but the root of your Lerna setup.

 ```js
 const withTM = require('next-transpile-modules')(['@your-project/shared', '@your-project/styleguide']);